By David Tomas, on 27 January 2022

-As more and more brands are getting on board with social media ads, it's important to understand how this advertising medium works.
-Social Ads are an incredibly profitable and versatile advertising channel that gives us the ability to build specific campaigns on social media and meet a selection of different business goals at relatively low costs.
+It's important to understand how this advertising medium works.
+It is incredibly profitable and versatile and allows brands to meet different business goals at relatively low costs.

-To clue you in a bit more on how social media advertising works, let’s review some examples of social media ad campaigns and walk through everything you need to know about social media advertising.
+To clue you in a bit more on how social media advertising works, let’s review some examples of social media ad campaigns and how your brand can start using them.

-On social media, what is the best way to invest in social ads?
-While you may think the answer lies in knowing which social media platform has the largest user base, there is actually no one correct answer.
-Truth is that it depends on the situation.
-When making your decision, you need to think about where you can find your audience on social media, what kind of campaign you're looking to create through social ads, and how you can use this information to optimize ad investment.
-To help you out a bit, here is a short summary of the different types of social media advertising options.
+What is the best way to invest in social ads?
+While you may think the answer lies in knowing which social media platform has the largest user base, there isn't one correct answer.
+Truth is, it depends on the situation.
+When making your decision, you need to think about where you can find your audience on social media, what kind of campaign you're looking to create, and how you can optimize your ad investment.
+Here's a short summary of the different types of social media advertising options.

-- Social ads on Facebook.
-Facebook is the world’s largest social media platform, with one of the largest user bases (especially when you add in WhatsApp, Instagram, and Messenger).
-Their advertising platform is solid and reliable.
-Aside from having an enormous potential audience, it has the advantage of being extremely visual and offering multiple and detailed segmentation options, from demographics to lookalike audiences.
+Social ads on Meta: Meta is the world’s largest social media platform, with one of the largest user bases.
+Its advertising platform is solid and reliable.
+Meta for Business is extremely visual and offers multiple and detailed segmentation options, from demographics to lookalike audiences.

-- Social ads on Instagram.
-As an extremely visual social media, users are inclined to consume a large quantity posts.
-To take maximum advantage of Instagram’s potential, find examples of Instagram advertising that you would like to emulate and focus on optimizing your images and videos.
+Social ads on Instagram: To take maximum advantage of Instagram’s potential, find examples of Instagram advertising that you would like to emulate and focus on optimizing your images and videos.

-- Social ads on Twitter.
-This network also offers very interesting social ads options, letting advertisers create campaigns adapted to various different objectives (conversion, leads, app installs, etc.) and increase their potential audience with Twitter Audience Platform.
-If you want to make the most of it, combine it with an artificial intelligence tool!
+Social ads on Twitter: Twitter lets advertisers create campaigns adapted to various different objectives, such as conversion, leads, and app installs.
+If you want to make the most of it, combine it with artificial intelligence.

-- Social ads on TikTok.
-TikTok is one of the newest social media platforms, but don't underestimate its potential, especially with younger audiences.
-TikTok advertising is a new and exciting option in the world of social ads, and it's safe to say the ads will be just as creative as the content on their platform.
+Social ads on TikTok: TikTok advertising is a new and exciting option, and it's safe to say that the ads will be just as creative as the content on the platform.

-- Social ads on Pinterest.
-Pinterest brings a largely female audience to social media and is an absolute hotspot for topics such as weddings, cooking, or fashion, making it very useful for advertisers in these areas.
+Social ads on Pinterest: Pinterest brings a largely female audience to social media and is an absolute hotspot for topics like weddings, cooking, or fashion.
+This makes it very useful for advertisements in these areas.

-- Social ads on LinkedIn.
-This social media platform with a large professional user base brings an advertising solution for those looking to reach out to a corporate audience, with B2B marketing.
+Social ads on LinkedIn: This social media platform with a large professional user base brings an advertising solution for those looking to reach out to a corporate audience through B2B Marketing.

 Tips for Social Media Advertising

-Before we delve into the various types and examples of social ads, let's consider what they are, how they are designed, and why they're important.
+Before we provide some tips and delve into the various types and examples of social ads, let's consider what they are, how they are designed, and why they're important.